Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 ART HANGING & SET-UP TIME?

 1. Repair kit.
-For art and hanging emergencies we provide a comprehensive repair kit with tools, string, d-rings, screws, tape etc for artists to use.
+For art and hanging emergencies we provide a comprehensive repair kit with tools, string, d-rings, screws, glue, tape etc for artists to use.

 3. Wrapping and waste material.
 All packing, bags and wrapping materials must be taken home, nothing can be left under the tables during the exhibition, it looks scruffy and is a trip hazard.